theY4Kman/viper/docs/source/sourcemod/clients.rst

     :param  msg: A message to show the user as a disconnect reason.
 Note that a period is automatically appended to the message by the engine.
     :type   delay: bool
     :param  delay: If True, the client is kicked in the next game frame.
 If False, the client is kicked immediately.
 The delay exists to prevent accidental engine crashes.
+    :rtype: bool
+    :returns: True on successful kick, False if the player is already in the kick queue.

 ..  method:: Client.notify_post_admin_check()